MultiPoolMiner/MultiPoolMiner/README.txt

 -disableautoupdate
 	By default MPM will perform an automatic update on startup if a newer version is found.
 Set to 'true' to disable automatic update to latest MPM version.

+-ShowMinerWindow
+	By default MPM hides most miner windows as to not steal focus.
+All miners write their output to files in the Log folder.
+Set to 'true' to show miner windows (old MPM behaviour).

 ====================================================================